Direct marketing: Couponing

 Couponing is used in print and digital media to elicit a response from the reader.
 An example is a coupon which the reader receives through the mail and takes to a store's check-out counter to receive a discount.

 Digital Coupons: Manufacturers and retailers make coupons available online for electronic orders that can be downloaded and printed.
 Digital coupons are available on company websites, social media outlets, texts, and email alerts.
 There are an increasing number of mobile phone applications offering digital coupons for direct use.

 Daily Deal Sites offer local and online deals each day, and are becoming increasingly popular.
 Customers sign up to receive notice of discounts and offers, which are sent daily by email.
 Purchases are often made using a special coupon code or promotional code.
 The largest of these sites, Groupon, has over 83 million subscribers.

 Direct response marketing

-Direct response marketing is designed to generate an immediate response from consumers, where each consumer response (and purchase) can be measured, and attributed to individual advertisements.
+Direct response marketing is designed to generate immediate consumer responses, with each response (and purchase) measurable and attributable to individual advertisements.
 This form of marketing is differentiated from other marketing approaches, primarily because there are no intermediaries such as retailers between the buyer and seller, and therefore the buyer must contact the seller directly to purchase products or services.
 Direct response marketing is delivered through a wide variety of media, including DRTV, radio, mail, print advertising, telemarketing, catalogues, and the Internet.